/terms/fluency-optimization · 6 min read · intermediate

 - Hitting a specific Flesch-Kincaid grade level as the optimization target.
 The paper did not define a specific fluency metric; readability scores are imperfect proxies and reader-fit matters more than score.

 - AI-generated style rewrites that flatten the original author's voice.
-LLM rewrite outputs often homogenize toward generic style.
-The paper's intervention was specifically an LLM rewrite, but the practitioner extension (writing fluently from the first draft) does not require LLM rewriting and benefits from preserving the original editorial voice.
+LLM rewrite outputs often homogenize toward generic style; the practitioner extension (writing fluently from the first draft) does not require LLM rewriting.
+If AI assistance is used during drafting, follow it with a human-editor pass that restores voice.

 How it relates to other concepts

 - The underlying intervention is one of nine GEO methods tested in Aggarwal et al. 2023.
-The paper's top 4 (Quotation Addition, Statistics Addition, Fluency Optimization, Cite Sources) cover the strongest content-level interventions the paper isolated under its test conditions.
-The combination of Fluency Optimization and Statistics Addition outperformed any single GEO strategy by more than 5.5%, the strongest combined intervention tested.
+The paper's top 4 (Quotation Addition, Statistics Addition, Fluency Optimization, Cite Sources) cover the strongest content-level interventions isolated under its test conditions.
+Fluency + Statistics was the strongest pairwise combination measured (§5.3, 200-example subset).

-- Often co-applied with Statistics Addition (statistical-density): this is the paper's isolated strongest pairing.
-Practically, when you tighten prose for fluency, also look for places to add sourced numerical specificity.
+- Often co-applied with Statistical Density: the paper's strongest isolated pairing.
+When tightening prose for fluency, look for places to add sourced numerical specificity.

-- Lighter intervention than Quotation Addition and Cite Sources Optimization, both of which add new substantive content (quote material or citation links).
+- Lighter intervention than Quotation Addition and Cite Sources Optimization, which add new substantive content (quote material or citation links).
 Fluency Optimization is a form edit; the other three are content additions.
-The four together cover form + evidence + sourcing + specificity.

-- Operationally compatible with passage-level optimization: fluent prose at the passage level (self-contained meaning, clear topic, one assertion per paragraph) is the kind of fluency the paper's intervention produces.
+- Compatible with passage-level optimization: fluent prose at the passage level (self-contained meaning, clear topic, one assertion per paragraph) is the kind of fluency the paper's intervention produces.

 - May contribute to broader cite-ability; any effect on citation velocity should be measured over time per page rather than assumed from content discipline alone.